 Opportunities to read and learn at home are critical to improving children’s learning, especially in the context of the COVID-19 pandemic and related learning loss.
-Expanding access to books for children to Read@Home with their parents and caregivers is essential during this crisis and a smart investment at any time.
+Expanding access to books for children to Read@Home along with their parents and caregivers is essential during this crisis and a smart investment at any time.

 The Read@Home program is delivering reading, learning, and play materials in languages children understand to hard-to-reach homes, using enhanced procurement to reduce costs and improve efficiency.
 Read@Home is also developing materials and activities to support parents and caregivers to read with their children.
 The initiative targets families with children ages 3-12 who are unlikely to have access to books or other remote learning approaches.

-Ten countries have participated in the first-wave of Read@Home:Cameroon, Djibouti, Ethiopia, Kenya, Mozambique, Niger, Republic of Marshall Islands, Senegal, Sudan, North Macedonia, El Salvador, and Honduras.
+Twelve countries have participated in the first-wave of Read@Home:Cameroon, Djibouti, Ethiopia, Kenya, Mozambique, Niger, Republic of Marshall Islands, Senegal, Sudan, North Macedonia, El Salvador, and Honduras.

 The Read@Home team is working with partners at country and global levels, including the Global Book Alliance, USAID, UNICEF and various NGOs.
 The program is supported by funding from the Global Partnership for Education (GPE), The REACH Trust Fund, the Early Learning Partnership, and country project grants.